 Humane animal research should follow the principles of Replacement, Reduction, & Refinement (the 3Rs).
 These principles were laid out 60 years ago in the book The Principles of Humane Experimental Techniques by William Russell and Rex Birch.
 The 3Rs are internationally accepted principles for the ethical consideration of animals in research.
 They are often key goals for organizations and regulatory bodies that conduct animal research.
 Furthermore, public attitudes towards animal research are more positive when the 3Rs are used.
 Are you a member of the public curious about the 3Rs?
 Check out this webpage.

-Methods that minimize the numbers of animals required per experiment or study designs to achieve robust results.
+Methods that minimize the numbers of animals required per experimental timeline, or study designs to achieve robust results.
 Can also include methods that maximize the amount of information gathered per animal in an experiment.
 Sharing data and resources between research groups can also contribute to reduction so that multiple groups can look at the same data to different ends.
-NA3RsC has an initiative focused on Translational Digital Biomarkers.
+The 3RsC has an initiative focused on Translational Digital Biomarkers.